 At Spaugh Dameron Tenny, the first part of our pledge to clients is simple yet powerful: We Empower You.
-This means helping you feel in control of your money rather than allowing your money to control you.

 One of the most effective ways to build that sense of control is understanding where your money goes each month.
 When you're clear about your spending, you can make informed decisions, whether saving for a home, paying off debt, planning a trip, or giving generously.